License Agreement With Duke

 In accordance with the original Duke License Agreement, the Company is required to pay Duke a license fee equal to $12,000,000, of which $10,000,000 has been paid to date and an additional $2,000,000 was due on February 23, 2023.
 In addition, during the Royalty Term, subject to certain minimum royalties, the Company is required to pay Duke royalties based on a portion of the net sales varying from 7% - 12.5% based on volume.
 The Company is also obligated to pay certain legal fees and expenses associated with related patents.

-On February 17, 2023, Company entered into a Second Amendment to the License Agreement (the “Second Amendment”) with Duke, as previously disclosed in the Company’s Form 10-K filed on February 28, 2023.
+On February 17, 2023, subsequent to the balance sheet date, the Company entered into a Second Amendment to the License Agreement (the “Second Amendment”) with Duke.
 The Second Amendment changes the license fee due to Duke.
-The final payment of $2,000,000 was due on February 23, 2023.
-The Second Amendment added a new milestone payment upon FDA approval of the first licensed product comprising cord tissue derived MSC (“ctMSC”) for autism spectrum disorder.
-The Second Amendment also added a new ctMSC milestone that the Company will open a manufacturing facility for the licensed product prior to the initiation of a Phase III clinical trial using ctMSC’s.
-As part of the Second Amendment, on March 3, 2023, the Company entered into the Clinical Study and Research Agreement (the “Research Agreement”) with Duke to provide funding to complete the Duke IMPACT Study ("the Study").
-The Second Amendment allocated the $2,000,000 required payment toward the funding and completion of the Study.
-In consideration for the work to be performed under the Research Agreement, the Company will be obligated to make 14 equal monthly payments of $187,407 commencing in March 2023 and a final payment of $187,400 upon the submission of a draft proposed publication for peer review and delivered to the Company of the completed IMPACT Study.
+The final $2,000,000 payment that was due on February 23, 2023 was removed and the license fee is paid in full.
+The Second Amendment added a new milestone payment of $1,000,000 upon FDA approval of the first licensed product comprising cord tissue derived MSC (“ctMSC”) for autism spectrum disorder.
+The Second Amendment also added a new ctMSC milestone that the Company will open a manufacturing facility for the licensed product prior to the first initiation of a Phase III clinical trial using ctMSC’s.
+As part of the Second Amendment, the Company also agreed to enter into a sponsored research agreement (the “Research Agreement”) with Duke to provide funding to complete the Duke IMPACT Study.
+If the Research Agreement is not entered into by March 1, 2023, the Second Amendment will be voided and the License Agreement will be unchanged.
+The Company has executed the sponsored research agreement and is waiting for Duke’s signature.
+If fully executed, in consideration for the work to be performed under the Research Agreement, the Company will be obligated to make 14 equal monthly payments of $187,407 commencing in March or April, 2023 and a final payment of $187,400 upon the submission of a draft proposed publication for peer review and delivered to the Company of the completed IMPACT Study.
 Duke agrees this will be no later than September 30, 2024.
-The additional costs to be incurred above $2 million represent additional consideration payable to Duke under the Research Agreement.
-The nature of these costs are the outsourcing of funding for research and development (R&D) of the licensed product.
-The Data Safety Monitoring Board for the IMPACT Study recently has determined that the trial’s targeted accrual has been reached and consists of 137 patients.

 Unless the Agreement is terminated or renegotiated as permitted per the Agreement, the Company is also required to pay Duke minimum annual royalties beginning on the second anniversary of the effective date as follows: